carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 {: .output}

 > ## Channel.fromList vs Channel.of
 > In the above example, the channel has two elements.
-If you has used the Channel.of(list) it would have  contained only 1 element `[salmon, kallisto]` and any operator or process using the channel would run once.
+If you has used the Channel.of(aligner_list) it would have  contained only 1 element `[salmon, kallisto]` and any operator or process using the channel would run once.
 {: .callout}